cal-itp/benefits/docs/guides/manual-testing/translations.md

 - When new pages and/or UI elements are introduced.
 - When significant copy changes are introduced.
-- When a new transit agency and/or enrollment flow are introduced.
+- When a new enrollment flow is introduced.

 ## Scenarios